Global Demyelinating Disease Registry (NARCOMS)

 This project is based on the idea that we can learn about the complexities of MS by following disease and treatment patterns in a large group of people over several years.
 The information gathered is used for research only.
 Results are presented in summary form only.
 All details submitted by registry participants is strictly confidential.

-To participate in NARCOMS complete the baseline enrollment survey online at www.narcoms.org or you can request a mail-in survey be sent to you using the contact information provided.
-You will be asked to update the survey, online or by mail, twice a year.
-Each survey typically takes less than 20 minutes to complete.
-Surveys are available in English and Spanish.
+To participate in NARCOMS complete the baseline enrollment survey online through www.narcoms.org (or directly using the following link: https://redcap.link/py2rnyyn) or you can request a mail-in survey be sent to you by emailing MSregistry@narcoms.org.
+You will be asked to update your information, online or by mail, twice a year.
+Each update survey typically takes less than 20 minutes to complete.

-There is no cost to participate, for your participation you are offered a free subscription to the NARCOMS Quarterly Magazine.
-A quarterly magazine delivered to all NARCOMS participants provides a reliable source of information about the latest in MS research and disease management.
-You can quit participating at any time.
+There is no cost to participate.
+For your participation you are offered a free subscription to the NARCOMS quarterly magazine, NARCOMS Now.
+NARCOMS Now provides a reliable source of information about the latest in MS research and disease management.
+You can stop participating in the registry at any time.

 You may also receive additional surveys or information on clinical trials.
 You are not obligated to participate and these additional studies will always come directly from NARCOMS.
 Your contact information will not be shared or sold to other parties.